micmejia/bible-dump/NKJV/Joshua/Josh 11.md

 So all the cities of those kings, and all their kings, Joshua took and struck with the edge of the sword.
 He utterly destroyed them, as Moses the servant of the Lord had commanded.

 ###### 13
-But _as for_ the cities that stood on their [^d]mounds, Israel burned none of them, except Hazor only, _which_ Joshua burned.
+But _as for_ the cities that stood on their mounds, Israel burned none of them, except Hazor only, _which_ Joshua burned.

 ###### 14
 And all the spoil of these cities and the livestock, the children of Israel took as booty for themselves; but they struck every man with the edge of the sword until they had destroyed them, and they left none breathing.

 ###### 15
-As the Lord had commanded Moses His servant, so Moses commanded Joshua, and so Joshua did. [^e]He left nothing undone of all that the Lord had commanded Moses. ## Summary of Joshua's Conquests
+As the Lord had commanded Moses His servant, so Moses commanded Joshua, and so Joshua did.
+He left nothing undone of all that the Lord had commanded Moses. ## Summary of Joshua's Conquests

 ###### 16
-Thus Joshua took all this land: the mountain country, all the South, all the land of Goshen, the lowland, and the Jordan [^f]plain--the mountains of Israel and its lowlands,
+Thus Joshua took all this land: the mountain country, all the South, all the land of Goshen, the lowland, and the Jordan plain--the mountains of Israel and its lowlands,

 ###### 17
-from [^g]Mount Halak and the ascent to Seir, even as far as Baal Gad in the Valley of Lebanon below Mount Hermon.
+from Mount Halak and the ascent to Seir, even as far as Baal Gad in the Valley of Lebanon below Mount Hermon.
 He captured all their kings, and struck them down and killed them.

 ###### 18
 Joshua made war a long time with all those kings.